Code-Institute-Submissions/first-project-21/assets/README.md

 - payment facilities should be added supporters' profile.
 - website should be integrated with institute partners' systems for data exchange.
 ## Testing

-I tested the website in chrome developer tools, W3C and Jigsaw validator.
-### Validator Testing
-- Lighthouse in Developer Tools
+- Lighthouse in Developer Tools <br>
 ![Lighthouse Scores](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/lighthouse.png)
-- HTML
+- HTML Validator
   - One error were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F5555-strasse34-first-project-c2tvszmcgc.us2.codeanyapp.com%2F)
-- CSS
+- CSS Validator
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F5555-strasse34-first-project-c2tvszmcgc.us2.codeanyapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 ### Unfixed Bugs
-There is an error while walidating in W3C.
+There is an error while validating in W3C.
 I tried with Microsoft Edge too and got the same error.
-I explore in the internet and found out that there a problem with Github.
+I explored the internet and found out that there is a problem with Github.
 Github is working on it at this moment.
 ## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - In the "Code and automation" section of the sidebar, click Pages